Financial Transparency

 Travis County ESD No. 2 Population Information

 The population for ESD2 has grown significantly over the past few years.
 The population growth has led to an increase in call volume and longer response times due to additional congestion on roadways.
+Since the District boundaries contain partial portions of census tracks, population of the District is an estimate.

 Travis County ESD No. 2 Budget Information